 It is necessary to bill 93970 and CPT code 93971 twice, depending on whether the upper or lower extremities have venous duplex scans.

-For example, it would be incorrect to report 93970 for the left arm and right leg images.
+For example, reporting 93970 for the left arm and right leg images would be incorrect.
 Please report CPT code 93971 twice in this case.
-The modifier -59 (distinct procedural service) is necessary to specify that the second code is for a different body location.
+The modifier -59 (distinct procedural service) must specify that the second code is for a different body location.

 The 59 modifiers distinguish between the RVU CPT code 93971 and the procedure code 93970.
 If the exam was prepared at a different level and is not covered by bilateral exam number 93970, the modifier will help determine if the exam is eligible for reimbursement.